thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         title: 'Go to the "Actions" tab.
 Right now, this tab is empty, but later it will display all created actions.
 Click "plus" icon to open an "Add action" window;'
     2:
         image: /images/user-guide/ui/widgets/actions/guide/add-action-10-pe.png
-        title: 'In this window, you must configure a new action.
-You need to enter a name, specify the action source, and action type.
+        title: 'Here you must configure a new action by entering a name, specifying the action source, and selecting the action type.
 Further action configuration will depend on the selected action type.
-Then, click "Add";'
+Then, click "Add" to proceed;'
     3:
         image: /images/user-guide/ui/widgets/actions/guide/add-action-11-pe.png
         title: 'Click "Apply" to save the widget settings;'